 McLean Hospital 115 Mill Street Belmont, MA 02478

-Bertha K. Madras, PhD, is a professor of psychobiology in the Department of Psychiatry at Harvard Medical School.
-She is former Deputy Director for Demand Reduction (prevention, treatment) in the White House Office of National Drug Control Policy, Executive Office of President, a position unanimously confirmed by the US Senate.
+Bertha K. Madras, PhD is a professor of Psychobiology at Harvard Medical School, based at McLean Hospital and cross-appointed at the Massachusetts General Hospital.
+Her research focuses on neurobiology, imaging, and medications development (19 US and 27 international patents) for neuropsychiatric disorders.
+In public policy, she was Deputy Director for Demand Reduction in the White House Office of National Drug Control Policy, a presidential appointment confirmed unanimously by the US Senate.

 Madras BK, Colvis CM, Pollack JD, Rutter JL, Shurtleff D, von Zastrow M, eds.
 Cell biology of addiction.
 Cold Spring Harbor, NY: Cold Spring Harbor Laboratory Press, 2006.